Performetriks/Gatlytron-Quickstart/README.md

-# Gatlytron
+# Gatlytron Quickstart

 Gatlytron is a little framework that assists you in creating Gatling tests and provides some additional features like reporting.

 # Creating and Running Tests
-Example code that uses gatling can be found in this repository under `src/test/java/` in the package `com.performetriks.gatlytron.test`.
+Example code that uses gatling can be found in this repository under `src/main/java/` in the package `com.performetriks.gatlytron.test`.

 To create a Scenario, create a class that extends `GatlytronScenario.java`: